TehShrike/abstract-state-router/readme.md

 `querystringParameters` is an array of query string parameters that will be watched by this state.

-`defaultQuerystringParameters` is an object whose properties should correspond to parameters defined in the `querystringParameters` option.
+`defaultParameters` is an object whose properties should correspond to parameters defined in the `querystringParameters` option or the route parameters.
 Whatever values you supply here will be used as the defaults in case the url does not contain any value for that parameter.

+For backwards compatibility reasons, `defaultQuerystringParameters` will work as well (though it does not function any differently).

 ### resolve(data, parameters, callback(err, content).redirect(stateName, [stateParameters]))